JuliaGeo/NCDatasets.jl/docs/src/experimental_features.md

 end
 ```

+Nested struct/compound types (and possibly containing enums) are supported.
 An important restriction is that the `struct` must be immutable and contain only immutable fields.
 The memory layout of a `mutable struct` is not compatible with the layout expected by the C library.
 To update a single field in a struct, the user has to recreate the structure.
 For example to update the field `x` of the the first element to 10:

 ```julia